 The Benefits of Being a Specialist

-Now, let’s take a look at what good there is to being a specialist designer.
+Now, let’s take a look at what good there is to be a specialist designer.

 Moreover, when a designer works in the same field for a long time, he becomes fluent in it and so, working on a new task becomes less challenging for him.